-In school, I took a lot of graduate-level seminars focusing on ML, was a TA for deep learning, and conducted research with the self-driving car lab.
-Some of my academic projects include: an RL agent that learns skills in Minecraft using emotion detection as feedback, a GAN that can reconstruct images of faces with up to 80% of the pixels missing, and a state-of-the-art actor-critic network to play Atari games using RL.
+At Brown University, I published research with the self-driving car lab, took many graduate seminars on ML, and was a TA for deep learning.
+During my master's degree I was advised by Michael Littman.
+My research focused on human feedback, imitation learning, and multi-agent game theory.
+Some of our work gained publicity.
+Some other projects included: an RL agent that learns skills in Minecraft using emotion detection as feedback, a GAN that can reconstruct images of faces with up to 80% of the pixels missing, and an actor-critic network to play Atari games.
 As a TA for the first iteration of Brown's graduate-level deep learning course, I designed a lab and gave a guest lecture on implementing sequence-to-sequence machine translation.
-For research, I've authored a paper on a biologically inspired RNN, and I've done work on imitation learning, multi-agent game theory, and deep RL with Michael Littman's self-driving car lab.

-In industry, I've interned at Adobe and Lyft, in addition to several smaller companies.
+In industry, I worked at Microsoft, Lyft, and Adobe, in addition to several smaller companies.
+I completed a pre-doc at Microsoft Research with Katja Hofmann on long-term memory in RL.
+At DeepScale, acquired by Tesla, I worked on perception for autonomous vehicles, developing novel methods for instance segmentation.
+At Lyft I designed a framework for solving sequential decision making problems with MDP's, including writing a special case solver for an MDP specific to autonomous vehicles at stop intersections.
 At Adobe I designed neural nets to forecast marketing data.
-At Lyft I designed a framework for solving sequential decision making problems with MDP's, including writing a special case solver for an MDP specific to autonomous vehicles at stop intersections.
-In addition, I worked at a robotics startup on both software and hardware, co-founded Food with Friends (on the app store and written in Swift), and am currently working at DeepScale doing perception for autonomous vehicles.
+I also worked at a robotics startup on both software and hardware, and co-created Food with Friends (an iOS app).

 Broadly, my interests include generalization, adaptation, and representation.
 Specifically, topics include meta-learning, memory models, and few-shot learning – including intersections with multi-agent RL and offline learning.
 I am also interested in human feedback, autonomous vehicles, and any area of ML where I can work on challenging problems.
 Please see my CV, Google Scholar, and GitHub for a sample of my work!